The Hitch-Hiker: Background

+The Hitch-Hiker was based on the 1950 killing spree of Billy Cook who, posing as a hitchhiker, murdered a family of five, kidnapped a Riverside County Sheriff's Department deputy and abandoned him in a desert (the deputy survived), and killed a traveling salesman, before attempting to flee to Mexico by taking two men on a hunting trip hostage and forcing them to drive him to Santa Rosalía.
+There, Cook was identified and apprehended by local police without incident.
+As Mexico then lacked a formal extradition treaty with the United States, Mexican authorities "extradited" him back to the U.S. by physically pushing him over the border, where he was taken into custody by waiting American law enforcement.
+Cook was tried, convicted, and received the death penalty.
+On December 12, 1952, Cook was executed in the gas chamber at San Quentin State Prison in California.

+Writing

-The film was written by Lupino and her former husband Collier Young, based on a story by Daniel Mainwaring which was adapted by Robert L. Joseph.
-Mainwaring did not receive a screen credit due to his then being on the Hollywood blacklist.
+The film was written by Lupino and her former husband Collier Young, based on a story by Daniel Mainwaring, which was adapted by Robert L. Joseph.
+Mainwaring did not receive a screen credit because of his Hollywood blacklisting.

+Lupino interviewed the two prospectors whom Billy Cook had held hostage, and got releases from them and from Cook as well, so that she could integrate parts of Cook's life into the script.
+To appease the censors at the Hays Office, however, she reduced the number of deaths to three.

+Filming

-The Hitch-Hiker went into production on June 24, 1952, and wrapped in late July.
+The Hitch-Hiker went into independent productionn on June 24, 1952, and wrapped in late July.
 The director of photography was RKO Pictures regular Nicholas Musuraca.
 Location shooting took place in the Alabama Hills near Lone Pine and Big Pine, California.
 Working titles for the film were "The Difference" and "The Persuader".

-Lupino was a noted actress who began directing when Elmer Clifton got sick and couldn't finish the film he was directing for Filmakers Inc., the production company founded by Lupino and her husband Collier Young to make low-budget, issue-oriented movies.
+Lupino was a noted actress who began directing when Elmer Clifton got sick and couldn't finish the film he was directing for Filmakers Inc., the production company founded by Lupino and Young to make low-budget, issue-oriented movies.
 Lupino stepped in to finish the film and went on to direct her own projects.
 The Hitch-Hiker was her first hard-paced, fast-moving picture after four "women's" films about social issues.

-Lupino interviewed the two prospectors whom Billy Cook had held hostage, and got releases from them and from Cook as well, so that she could integrate parts of Cook's life into the script.
-To appease the censors at the Hays Office, however, she reduced the number of deaths to three.
+The film is in the public domain.

+Release

+Box office

 The Hitch-Hiker premiered in Boston on March 20, 1953, to little fanfare and immediately went into general release.
 The film was marketed with the tagline: "When was the last time you invited death into your car?"

-The film is in the public domain.

 Reception

+The picture received mixed contemporary reviews, whereas later reviews are consistently positive.